 A Civil Registrar may be constrained by timings, on the day, due to multiple ceremony commitments on your preferred date.
 A Celebrant can meet with you before the ceremony, be in contact throughout the process and be able to run a rehearsal, should you so wish, to calm any nerves or to answer any questions.
 A Celebrant can afford you to take your time and not be rushed as you will be their only client on the day and so will have their full attention.
 You may have a specific time slot you wish to have your ceremony.
 So, for example, a recent client was unable to ‘book’ a Registrar for their preferred time of ‘noon’, instead offering 3:00 pm.
 This meant they would have lost three hours of their planned wedding day.
 A Celebrant can offer any time of the day, including a sunrise or sunset ceremony.

-“What can you say in your wedding ceremony?”
+“What can you 'say' during your wedding ceremony?”

 A Registrar follows the legal wording of their civil wedding script.
 As a civil ceremony there aren't any religious references or any spiritual elements.
 A Celebrant-led ceremony is totally handwritten and tailored just for you, from start to finish.
 You can include your own stories, readings, poems, music.
 You may wish to keep it non-religious, have a Humanist ceremony or add in your own spiritual or religious elements.
 You may wish to write and say your own vows or promises as a true reflection of your relationship.
 A Celebrant can help you with the writing of these, if you so wish.
 You could add symbolism or rituals, such as a beautiful hand fasting, unity candle lighting or sand ceremony.
 Cultural elements are respected and included too, such as a Chinese tea ceremony.
 Celebrants can provide many suggestions and ideas of how to enhance your ceremony.
 A Celebrant script is totally flexible and enables the wording to totally reflect you, on your special day.